 In the end, I find it a bit fascinating how dynamic my social life has been.
 I have never had a large social group.
 I am an introvert and gain energy in solitude (with my dog now; with Wife for many years).
 But I have a social group and parts of it are dynamic, with others moving in and out of my circles.

 Now I need to get on with my day.
-I am preparing to sell several camera bodies that I am not using and am going to use.
+I am preparing to sell several camera bodies that I am not using and am not going to use.
 I replaced my first Sony A7S with an A7Sii last year.
 My approach to photography is a bit different than the use case of A7S series, so I bought a Sony A7iii late last week.
 It will be delivered in a couple of days and I will put it to use shooting my vintage glass.

 A few weeks ago I took a notion to shoot the 35mm lenses in my vintage collection.
 I did the shoot with the A7Sii and was fascinated by the difference in optical performance.
 I am going to re-shoot the test with the A7iii (a 24MP camera opposed to the 12MP of the A7Sii) and then put together a comparison of the results.
 I do not expect a dramatic difference attributable to the change in camera resolution, but that will make an interesting observation as well.
 It will be fun.